openshift/ci-docs/content/en/docs/how-tos/testing-operator-sdk-operators.md

 title: "Testing Operators Built With The Operator SDK and Deployed Through OLM"
 date: 2020-10-05T11:14:39-04:00
 draft: false
+decription: How to configure tests for a component that is deployed as an operator through OLM.
 ---

 `ci-operator` supports building, deploying, and testing operator bundles, whether the operator repository uses the